 Once your bottles are clean and dry on the outside, tape off the bottles.
 I chose to tape at an angle and at varying intervals, just to add some interest.

-Paint on two coats of the Frost Etching Effect paint.
+Use a paint brush to paint on two coats of the Frost Etching Effect paint.
 I just used a disposable foam brush to make clean-up easier.

 After the paint has dried, gently remove the paint at an angle.